dtolnay/cargo-expand/README.md

 expanded output.
 If `Pygments` is not available, the expanded code is not colorized.
 Install with `pip install Pygments`.

+Cargo expand requires a nightly toolchain because it relies on unstable compiler flags.
+If nightly is not your default toolchain, the `cargo expand` commands shown below will need to be run as `cargo +nightly expand`.

 ## Example

 #### `$ cat src/main.rs`